cetinkaya/rndbot/README.md

 RndBot is an IRC bot that provides positive random numbers as replies to messages containing the text "rndbotrnd".
 The random numbers are obtained from random.org.

-### How to start the bot
+### How to install and start the bot

-It seems that the current easiest way is to first clone the repository with
+It seems that the current easiest way of installation is cloning the repository:

 ```
 git clone https://github.com/cetinkaya/rndbot.git
 ```

-Then we install dependencies with
+After that we need to install the dependencies with Mix (which comes with Elixir):

 ```
 cd rndbot
 mix deps.get
 ````

-After that we can start the program in iex.
-To this end, first start iex:
+We can then start the program in iex.
+To do that, first start iex:

 ```
 iex -S mix